Heceta Head Light

 Heceta Head Light is a lighthouse on the Oregon Coast 13 mi north of Florence, and 13 mi south of Yachats in the United States.
 It is located at Heceta Head Lighthouse State Scenic Viewpoint, a state park, midway up a 205-foot-tall (62 m) headland.
 Built in 1894, the 56 ft-tall lighthouse shines a beam visible for 21 nmi, making it the strongest light on the Oregon Coast.

-The light is maintained by the Oregon Parks and Recreation Department (OPRD), while the assistant lighthouse keepers' house, operated as a bed-and-breakfast inn, is maintained by the U.S. Forest Service.
+The light is maintained by the Oregon Parks and Recreation Department (OPRD).
+At the same time, the assistant lighthouse keepers' house, operated as a bed-and-breakfast inn, is maintained by the U.S. Forest Service.
 The lighthouse is 2 mi from Sea Lion Caves.